‘Walking The Dog’: A Hallmark Valentine Movie Event, Starring Yolanda Corbett

 What is more, Kristie learns that Keith Amos is the same man she met while walking Gidget, an out-of-town resident’s dog.
 That day, Keith was walking his dog, Simon.
 The two hit it off and began seeing each other after Kristie’s break-up with Bill.

-Now, any plans of moving forward in the relationship with Keith have been put on halt since they now have to battle each other in court.
+Now, any plans of moving forward in the relationship with Keith have been put on hold since they now have to battle each other in court.
 What makes matters worse, Kristie and Keith keep bumping into each other all over town.

 Each time they meet, they begin to fall for each other even more.
-As Valentine’s Day looms ahead, Kristie finds herself losing it all, Bill, her former love interest, Gidget the dog, a romance with Keith, and she may even lose her case in court.
+As Valentine’s Day looms ahead, Kristie finds herself losing it all — Bill, her former love interest, Gidget the dog, a romance with Keith — and she may even lose her case in court.

 Cast Of Walking The Dog